-Of course, at the early stages, a startup’s valuation merely reflects investors’ opinion of its worth.
+Of course, at its early stages, a startup’s valuation merely reflects investors’ opinion of its worth.
 Typically, its equity is not liquid.
-While employees and founders all hope it will be worth much more later on, they understand that the value of their equity could be underwater.
+While employees and founders all hope it will be worth much more later, they understand that the value of their equity could be underwater.
 A valuation can serve as a concrete starting point for both sides to evaluate equity grants.

 Regardless of how much equity you decide to give, make your rationale clear to employees from the start, says Joe Beninato, a serial tech company founder.
 “It’s important to be equitable and transparent about what’s happening,” Beninato says.
 “That means telling them, ‘We have set aside this much in a pool and you are either getting X percent of the pool or Y percent of the company—and we think that’s reasonable or higher than market rate.”

 Have a contingency plan in place

 One of the biggest mistakes founders make is not planning for the unexpected.
 Employees and founders may leave a startup prematurely.
 Discussions around what happens to their equity can then quickly get messy.
 Steinberg says a vesting schedule and a buy-sell agreement will clarify the process for everyone.

 A buy-sell agreement is a legally binding contract that requires the departing employee to sell their equity back to the company at a predetermined price and can help avert messy disputes.

 Having a plan in place, you can mitigate potential downsides.
 “Whenever somebody with an appropriate vesting schedule and cliff decided to leave the company, I’ve never felt regret at the equity they walked away with,” Steinberg says, “Because that person put in the work.”